SqueezeU/Portfolio-AI-DS/README.md

        Welcome to my portfolio of projects in Data Science and generative AI.<br>
       <br>
-I'm Errol Dickl, a Data Analyst and ML Engineer with 20+ years of international project experience, now specialized in AI solutions and data-driven insights.
+I'm Errol Dickl, a Data Analyst and ML Engineer with 20+ years of international project experience, specialized in AI solutions and data-driven insights.

 I deliver practical solutions using Power BI, Python, SQL, and modern AI technologies including RAG systems and LLMs.
-This repository showcases real-world projects demonstrating my capabilities in data visualization, machine learning, and intelligent automation.
+This repository showcases real-world projects in data visualization, machine learning, and intelligent automation.

+My work focuses on turning complex data into actionable insights through interactive dashboards, predictive models, and AI-powered applications.
     </td>
   </tr>
 </table>